📣 Up to 30% off your first plan—for a limited time only!

 Summing up: event photo size does matter

-If you want to use Facebook events as a key part of your social media marketing strategy, then you need a photo that hooks your audience immediately.
+If you plan to use Facebook events as a key part of your social media marketing strategy, then you need a photo that hooks your audience immediately, clearly communicates your brand, and sells an honest expectation of the event you’re throwing.

 Get it right, and you’ve taken your first small step towards a successful event.